Pterostylis erecta

-Pterostylis erecta, commonly known as the upright maroonhood, is a species of orchid endemic to eastern Australia.
+Pterostylis erecta, commonly known as upright maroonhood, is a species of orchid endemic to eastern Australia.
 Flowering plants have a rosette of four to seven stalked, dark green, crinkled leaves and a greenish to reddish-brown flower with a gap between the petals and lateral sepals.
 It occurs in New South Wales and south-eastern Queensland.

 Description

 Pterostylis erecta is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Flowering plants have a rosette of between four and seven stalked, dark green, crinkled leaves, each leaf 15–50 mm long and 10–25 mm wide.
 A single flower 18–22 mm long and 5–7 mm wide is borne on a spike 150–350 mm high.
 The flowers are greenish to reddish brown or dark chocolate brown.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column but the dorsal sepal is longer than the petals and has a sharp point on its end.
 There is a wide gap between the petals and the lateral sepals and the sinus between the lateral sepals has a central notch and bulges slightly forward.
 The labellum is 6–7 mm long, about 2 mm wide, brown, blunt and just visible above the sinus.
 Flowering occurs from August to September.